danimal-johnson/sprint-advanced-react-flex/ANSWERS.md

 2. Updating (life): The component is active and re-rendering as state changes.
 3. Unmounting (death) - The component is removed from the screen.
 In class components, `componentWillUnmount()` can be called if cleanup is necessary.

-- [ ] What is the purpose of a custom hook?
+- [x] What is the purpose of a custom hook?

+> Custom hooks provide extra functionality.
+Some examples are grouping items together or creating data persistence with session storage or local storage.

 - [x] Why is it important to test our apps?